qcoyle/qcoyle.github.io/notes/relational-databases/relational-databases.md

 * All databases fall within the format of SQL or NoSQL databases

-## Considerations when selecting a database {#considerations-when-selecting-a-database}
+## Considerations when selecting a database